vineethk96/pytest_practice/README.md

 - Outputs the test results into an xml file.

 ## Markers

+#### Decalaring Markers
+`@pytest.mark.<custom marker name>`
-- All custom markers must be listed in pytest.ini file in the following format:
+- Creates a new custom marker, must also be written in the pytest.ini file in the following format.
 ```
 [pytest]
 markers =
   <marker1>: <description of marker>
   <marker2>: <description of marker>
 ```

-#### Decalaring Markers
-`@pytest.mark.<custom marker name>`
-- Creates a new custom marker, must also be written in the pytest.ini file.

 #### Preset Markers
 `@pytest.mark.parametrize(<strNames>, <vars>)`